Aaryan-Nakhat/Team-Data-Slayers-Auto-WCEBleedGen-Challenge/README.md

   <code>python classification_inference_on_test_datasets.py --image_folders "<path_to_test_data_1>" "<path_to_test_data_2>"</code>

 This will save the results of inference on the test data in an excel file with a default name of "test_data_predictions_combined.xlsx".
 You can also change the name of the excel file by giving <code>--output_file</code> as a command line argument.

+The inference is already run and the classification results on the test datasets are present in <code>test_data_predictions_combined.xlsx</code> file.

 ## Demo